privacyguides/privacyguides.org/docs/os/windows-overview.md

     This guide will be mostly on Windows 11 but some of the recommendations can be applied to Windows 10 too.

 !!! danger "Warning"
-    If you are going to install Windows 11, Then install it only on supported devices and it is not recommended to use tools/scripts that are available online to bypass the requirements which totally breaks the security of Windows 11 which it is aimed for.
+    If you are going to install Windows 11, then install it only on supported devices.
+It is not recommended to use tools/scripts that are available online to bypass the requirements which would break the security of Windows 11 which it is aimed for.

-    Never download **Pirated ISO Files**
+    **Never** download *Pirated* ISO Files

 *[GP]: Group Policy
 *[VBS]: Virtualization-Based Security